SI Joint Pain

 What is SI Joint Pain?

 The sacroiliac joints are located where the lower spine connects to the pelvis.
-These joints play a crucial role in transmission of weight from the spine to legs and absorbing shock between the upper body and the lower body.
-When these joints become inflamed or damaged, it can lead to SI joint pain.
+These joints play a crucial role in the transmission of weight from the spine to the legs and in absorbing shock between the upper body and the lower body.
+When these joints become inflamed or damaged, it can lead to Sacroiliac joint pain.

 • Osteoarthritis